Converge ICT: History

+In July 2024, Converge ICT announced that their subsidiary Reliance Broadcasting Unlimited had been granted a license by the National Telecommunications Commission to broadcast free-to-air TV networks via satellite television in the country.
+They announced plans to launch the service with KT SAT, a subsidiary of KT Corporation, with an eye towards serving rural areas.

 Service areas

 Converge ICT serves fiber optic Internet access in Metro Manila, Calabarzon, Central Luzon and several parts of the Bicol and Ilocos regions, and continues to expand its coverage across the country.

 Converge ICT competes with PLDT and Globe Telecom as providers of fiber-to-the-home broadband Internet, in their respective areas of coverage.
-As of March 2022, it has around 1.8 million subscribers, all of whom are in Luzon, Visayas, and Mindanao.
+As of March 2022, it has around 1.8 million subscribers.

+The company began deploying telecommunications infrastructure and connectivity services to Singapore in January 2023 through its subsidiary Converge SG after its license was approved by the Infocomm Media Development Authority.